 If the subwoofer is placed at a distance > 2 m (6'6") behind the loudspeakers with reference to the listening position, the subwoofer back panel phase controls will not suffice.
-In this case use Neumann.Control to access the built-in delay functionality.
+In this case use the Neumann.Control iPad® App to access the built-in delay functionality.